Moving to Spain: Expat Registration Guide

 Spanish Bank Account (Cuenta Bancaria)

-GOOD TO HAVEEU + Non-EUA Spanish bank account with an ES IBAN is required for salary payments, utility direct debits, and Agencia Tributaria tax refunds.
-ING Espana is generally the most accessible option for new arrivals, with no minimum income requirement and no monthly maintenance fees.
-CaixaBank and Santander offer the widest branch and ATM networks across the country.
+GOOD TO HAVEEU + Non-EUSpanish Bank Account (Cuenta Bancaria) in Spain: Open as soon as you have your NIE number, required for salary, rent contracts, and utility bills.
+A Spanish bank account with an ES IBAN is required for salary payments, utility direct debits, and Agencia Tributaria tax refunds.
+ING Espana has the lowest barriers for new arrivals; no minimum income requirement and no monthly maintenance fees.
+CaixaBank and Santander have the widest branch networks across Spain.
+BBVA and Sabadell offer competitive online banking.
+Most banks require a NIE and Empadronamiento certificate before opening an account.

 - Valid identity document (passport or EU ID)